Flora72/week7_python/README.md

 python3 index.py
 ```

-On first run, `matplotlib` may build a font cache—this is normal and only happens once.
+On first run, `matplotlib` may build a font cache,this is normal and only happens once.

 ---